joel-wright/openstack-notes/swift-service/design.md

-The code for the command line utility contains a large amount of logic for batch operations and multithreading, but none of this code is presented in a way that is terribly useful for end users because it mixes logic and output, and creates a new thread pool for each operation.
-This means that developers using the ```python-swiftclient``` code in their own projects must recreate the logic contained in ```shell.py```, which obviously has the disadvantage of missing bug fixes and features later added in client library.
+The code for the command line utility contains a large amount of logic for batch operations and multithreading, but none of this code is presented in a way that is terribly useful for end users because it mixes logic and output, and requires a new thread pool for each operation.
+This means that developers using the ```python-swiftclient``` code in their own projects must recreate the logic contained in ```shell.py```, which obviously has the disadvantage of missing bug fixes and features later added in the client library.

-This design document proposes a number of changes to make this high-level logic available to developers using the client library.
+This design document proposes a number of changes to make the high-level, mlutithreaded logic in ```shell.py``` available to developers via a new re-entrant "service" API.

 ### Contents